Rodrick0209/ISEP-SEM4PI-23-24/readme.md

 1. After building the project as described in the "How to Build" section, a JAR file will be created in the `target` directory of your project.

-2. To run the application, navigate to the `target` directory in your terminal and run the following command:
+2. There are different aplications and there are different ways to run them.
+   1. **The backoffice application:**
+      1. macOs/Linux:

           ```bash
-    java -jar your-jar-file.jar
+          ./run-backoffice.sh
           ```
+      2. Windows:

+            ```bash
+            ./run-backoffice.bat
+            ```
+   2. **The user application:**
+      1. macOs/Linux:

+           ```bash
+           ./run-user.sh
+           ```
+      2. Windows:

+          ```bash
+          ./run-user.bat
+          ```
+   3. **The candidate application:**
+      1. macOs/Linux:

+          ```bash
+          ./run-candidate.sh
+          ```
+      2. Windows:

+          ```bash
+          ./run-candidate.bat
+          ```
+   4. **The customer application:**
+      1. macOs/Linux:

+          ```bash
+          ./run-customer.sh
+          ```
+      2. Windows:

+           ```bash
+              ./run-customer.bat
+         ```

+3. Alternatively, you can directly run the JAR files:

+   - **For each application**, navigate to the `target` directory and run the respective JAR file using the following command:

+     ```bash
+     java -jar your-application.jar
+     ```

-    Replace `your-jar-file.jar` with the actual name of your JAR file.
+   Replace `your-application.jar` with the actual name of the JAR file for the specific application you want to run.

-3. The application should now start and you can interact with it through the terminal.
+4. The application should now start, and you can interact with it through the terminal.

-Please note that the application may require certain environment variables to be set or specific arguments to be passed in.
-If that's the case, please refer to the application's documentation or source code to determine what's needed.

-## 6. How to Install/Deploy into Another Machine (or Virtual Machine)
+## Install/Deploy into Another Machine (or Virtual Machine)

-1. After building the project as described in the "How to Build" section, a JAR file will be created in the `target` directory of your project.
+After building the project as described in the "How to Build" section, multiple JAR files may be created in the target directory of your project.

+1. **Choose the Correct JAR File:**
+   - Identify the JAR file that corresponds to the version of your application you want to deploy.
+This could be named based on version numbers, timestamps, or other identifiers.

+2. **Copy the JAR File:**
-2. Copy the JAR file to the machine or virtual machine where you want to deploy the application.
+   - Copy the chosen JAR file to the machine or virtual machine where you want to deploy the application.
 You can do this using a secure copy (scp) command, a USB drive, or any other method you prefer.
      ```bash
      scp your-jar-file.jar user@your.server:/path/to/deploy/directory
      ```

-    Replace `your-jar-file.jar` with the actual name of your JAR file, `user@your.server` with your username and server address, and `/path/to/deploy/directory` with the directory where you want to deploy the application.
+   - Replace `your-jar-file.jar` with the actual name of your JAR file, `user@your.server` with your username and server address, and `/path/to/deploy/directory` with the directory where you want to deploy the application.

+3. **Install Java:**
-3. On the target machine or virtual machine, ensure that Java is installed.
+   - On the target machine or virtual machine, ensure that Java is installed.
 You can check this by running the command `java -version` in the terminal.
-If Java is not installed, you can download it from the [official Oracle Java website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+If Java is not installed, you can download it from the official Oracle Java website.

-4. Navigate to the directory where you deployed the JAR file and run the application with the following command:

-    ```bash
-    java -jar your-jar-file.jar
-    ```

-    Replace `your-jar-file.jar` with the actual name of your JAR file.

-5. The application should now start and you can interact with it through the terminal.

-Please note that the application may require certain environment variables to be set or specific arguments to be passed in.
-If that's the case, please refer to the application's documentation or source code to determine what's needed.4.
-If the build is successful, you should see a `BUILD SUCCESS` message in your terminal, and a JAR file will be created in the `target` directory of your project.
+4. **Run the Application:**
+   - Please refer to the "How to Execute" section for detailed instructions on how to run the application.

+5. **Verify Deployment:**
+   - Once the application is running, verify its functionality to ensure that the deployment was successful.

 ## 7. How to Generate PlantUML Diagrams